TroZ/DF2MC/ReadMe.txt

 Settings
-	This section holds basic information like the size of the group of cubes that each DF 'square' get converted into, the size and position of the section of the Dwarf Fortress map to convert, and how ofter to place torches in the dark sections of the Dwarf Fortress map.
+	This section holds basic information like the size of the group of cubes that each DF 'square' get converted into, the size and position of the section of the Dwarf Fortress map to convert, and how often to place torches in the dark sections of the Dwarf Fortress map.
 MinecraftMaterials
 	This sections lists the minecraft materials names and their associated